Smart pointer: Unique pointers

 std::auto_ptr is deprecated under C++11 and completely removed from C++17.
-The copy constructor and assignment operators of auto_ptr do not actually copy the stored pointer.
-Instead, they transfer it, leaving the prior auto_ptr object empty.
-This was one way to implement strict ownership, so that only one auto_ptr object can own the pointer at any given time.
-This means that auto_ptr should not be used where copy semantics are needed.
-Since auto_ptr already existed with its copy semantics, it could not be upgraded to be a move-only pointer without breaking backward compatibility with existing code.
+The copy constructor and assignment operators of std::auto_ptr do not actually copy the stored pointer.
+Instead, they transfer it, leaving the prior std::auto_ptr object empty.
+This was one way to implement strict ownership, so that only one std::auto_ptr object can own the pointer at any given time.
+This means that std::auto_ptr should not be used where copy semantics are needed.
+Since std::auto_ptr already existed with its copy semantics, it could not be upgraded to be a move-only pointer without breaking backward compatibility with existing code.

 The Rust equivalent of unique pointers is std::boxed::Box, which has unique ownership of a heap allocated object.
 In previous versions of Rust, there was also a std::ptr::Unique that wrapped around raw non-null *mut T.